Thithira-Paranawithana/BOWLING-GAME/README.md

 Features:

-Console Interface: Play the game entirely through the console, providing a classic gaming experience.
+Console Interface: Play the game entirely through the console, providing a classic gaming experience.<br/>
 Scoring System: Implements the scoring logic of a bowling game.
 User-Friendly: Simple and intuitive controls for an easy gaming experience.